Mining industry of Senegal: Production and impact

 Additional mining sectors have included platinum, iron, uranium, and base metals.
 Gold mining involves many illegal immigrants and it has been assessed as a "risky business".
 The small, formal Sabodala mine is operated by Canadian firm Teranga Gold in the south east of the country.

 With an estimated 750 million metric tonnes of iron ore reserves, iron mining has taken off in the country since Luxembourg firm ArcelorMittal made an agreement with the Senegalese government in 2007 to operate the Falémé mine in the southeast of the country.
 It began operations in 2011, and it has been assessed that southeastern Senegal could potentially produce 12 million tons per year for 20 years.

 It has been argued that Senegal's relatively poor natural resources have contributed to the country's long period of stability compared to other nearby countries.
 Unlike Sierra Leone, Zimbabwe, or Liberia there is no significant mining of diamonds or Gold.
 Rich natural resources can be used by exploitative governments to fund dictatorships.
 Senegal has not had a rich mining industry or a disruptive government and these facts may be related.
 Gold has been found in the east of the country and it is hoped that this can be exploited to benefit the country and not the government.
 Disorganised mining in boom towns like Diabougou is creating health problems caused by mercury poisoning and sexually transmitted diseases.

+In recent years, Senegal’s mining industry has expanded beyond traditional phosphate and gold production to include significant heavy mineral sands extraction along the Atlantic coast, notably at the Grande Côte mineral sands project producing zircon, ilmenite, rutile and leucoxene.
+According to the Extractive Industries Transparency Initiative (EITI), the extractive sector, including mining, accounted for around one-third of Senegal’s total exports in 2023, with phosphate leading overall mineral exports and other minerals contributing to foreign exchange earnings.
+The use of large dredging equipment in the heavy minerals mining in the Lompoul desert, and the surrounding areas on the Grand Côte, has altered dune landscapes and generated local concerns about environmental impacts and changes to traditional land uses in the region.